 As the name implies, disco dust is the most glamorous of the edible luster dust family.
 This is because it has the largest grains of all the others.

 It is ideal for creating “bling” effects and making your decoration to sizzle and sparkle.
-Not ideal at all for very formal or traditional decoration.
+This magic ingredient is not ideal at all for very formal or traditional decoration.

 They cannot be used for airbrushing because of the large grains.